Jürgen Kritschgau

 Using strong properties to make progress for the inverse eigenvalue problem for signed graphs with multi-edges

 My teaching experience includes core offerings and service classes: Calculus I-III, Business Calculus, Introduction to Proofs (for a full lists, contact me for my CV).
 Most recently, I taught Multivariate Analysis (21256) which covers material from linear algebra and calc 3 for social science majors.
 Last Fall I also taught Algebraic Structures (21373), which is an abstract algebra class for undergraduates.
+Most recently I taught Applied Linear Algebra (math 343) at Portland State University.

 A core tenant of my teaching practice is to iterate on my teaching materials and strategies for sustained improvement throughout my teaching career.
 To this end, I maintain a "private" github repository for teaching materials (email me if you would like access).
 One improvement I am focusing on this semester is to make videos of example problems for my Multivariate Analysis class.
 The production quality could use some work, but you can see an example here.